Who teaches classes?

 Am I required to test?

 Nope.
 Completely optional.
 However, there are benefits of examination to both the student and the instructor.
-Testing adds an element of stress and a student gets to see how much material they can execute under pressure.
-Instructors get a good idea of what a student needs to work on to improve long term skills.
+Testing is kept formal (hence the uniform requirement) and adds an element of stress.
+This is a time when both instructor and student see how much of the material can be executed under pressure.
+Instructors get a good idea of what a student needs to work on to improve long term skills and students gauge their own progress in the art.

 How much does a test cost?